p2rkw/xf86-input-mtrack/README.md

 **IgnoreThumb** -
 Whether or not to ignore touches that are determined to be thumbs.
 Boolean value.
-Defaults to true.
+Defaults to false.

 **IgnorePalm** -
 Whether or not to ignore touches that are determined to be palms.
 Boolean value.
-Defaults to true.
+Defaults to false.

 **DisableOnThumb** -
 Whether or not to disable the entire trackpad when a thumb is touching.
 Boolean